Types Of Resistors – Applications, Conclusion And FAQs

 Metal Oxide Film Resistor

-There are seven types of the resistor of variable resistor, which are as follows:
+There are seven types of variable resistors, which include:

 Potentiometer